AZ Alkmaar: 2020–2024: Slot–Jansen years

 After an excellent 2019/20 season in which AZ beat league leaders Ajax home and away, aided by consistent performances from youth academy talents such as Teun Koopmeiners, Myron Boadu, Calvin Stengs and Owen Wijndal, the season was forced to end early due to the effects of the COVID-19 pandemic.
 Joint on points with Ajax at the top of the table, AZ were given second place on goal difference, and subsequently earned Qualification to the Champions League second qualifying round.

 A poor start to their 2020/21 Eredivisie campaign saw AZ draw five games in a row, before eventually picking up a victory against RKC Waalwijk on 1 November 2020.

 AZ Alkmaar's squad in a match against Dynamo Kyiv in the Champions League qualifiers 2021.

 AZ also struggled in European competitions this season.
 Despite a strong start, with a 3–1 extra time come back against Viktoria Plzen in the Champions League qualifiers, the club lost 2–0 to Dynamo Kyiv several weeks later, seeing them fall back into the Europa League.
 After victory against Napoli and Rijeka early in the pool stages, AZ was on track to advance, though lost to Real Sociedad away, obtained a 0–0 draw in the reverse fixture, and also drew 1–1 with Napoli.
 Following these results, AZ needed to defeat Rijeka away to advance.
 However, the departure the week before the game of manager Arne Slot saw an unorganised team lose 2–1 to Rijeka, ending their European dream.

 In 2022–2023, AZ stepped up their performance in Europa Conference League play, winning five out of six Group E matches against SC Dnipro-1, Apollon Limassol and Vaduz, then beating Lazio 4–2 on aggregate.
 However, their run was ended by defeats to West Ham United, with AZ's home leg marred by supporter violence.

 In the 2023–24 season, AZ had a disappointed season, they get eliminated early in the group stage of the UEFA Conference League.
 After only winning against the amateurs club Quick Boys on penalty shootout in the KNVB, AZ fired coach Pascal Jansen on 17 January 2024.

-2024–present: Maarten Martens years
+Since 2024: Martens–Echteld years

-Their new manager was Maarten Martens, a former AZ player.
+AZ's new manager was Maarten Martens, a former AZ player.
 After joined the club, he led AZ to a fourth place in the league, which secured the qualification for Europa League.
 In 2025, AZ reached the final of the KNVB Cup, but then lost against Go Ahead Eagles on penalty shootout.
 On 9 May 2025, AZ extended Martens's contract until the summer of 2028.
-Before the beginning of the 2025–26 season, Leaseweb become the new shirt sponsor for AZ Alkmaar.
+Before the beginning of the 2025–26 season, Leaseweb became the new shirt sponsor for AZ Alkmaar.